North Inch: Golf

 There is a reference to King James IV playing golf in Perth in 1504, despite a recently passed law prohibiting the game.

 King James VI Golf Club was formed in 1858, and held its matches on the Inch until 1897.
 After a dispute with the tenant of Muirton over grazing rights had led to the temporary loss of the extension to the Inch course, it opened its own, laid out by "Old" Tom Morris, then of Prestwick, on Moncreiffe Island.

 In 1861, the town council planted trees on the Inch as an amenity for the public.
 The patrons of the Inch's golf course, not appreciative of the interference the trees would cause in their rounds, uprooted them.
 The council decided not to replace them.

 In 1864 and 1866, the Inch was the venue for two open tournaments.
 That of 1864 was won by Old Tom Morris.
 His son, "Young" Tom Morris, played in the same tournament.

 The golf course has had eighteen holes since 1892.

 Rugby

 Perthshire RFC, formed in 1868, plays its home games on the Inch.
-As of 2021, the club are members of Scottish National League Division Three.
+As of 2024, the club are members of Caledonia Region League Division One.